 The goal of the high jump challenge is to terminate ground contact and to stay in the air as long as possible.
-Robots are placed on a contact device of approximately 40×40 cm that records the time of flight of a jump.
+Robots are placed on a contact device of approximately $40 \times 40$ cm that records the time of flight of a jump.
 A fully successful jump requires the robot to remain upright for a minimum of 3 seconds after landing without leaving the measuring device.
 All other attempts are considered partially successful.
-The robots are ranked first according to the time of flight of fully successful attempts and then according to the time of flight of partially successful attempts.
+The robots are ranked first according to the time of flight of fully successful attempts.

-1825 Part D: High-Kick Challenge
+Part D: High-Kick Challenge